zddhub/opensse/README.md

 How to install
 ==============

-OpenSSE core library only depends on [OpenCV 3.0.0+](http://opencv.org/), it's a cross-platform library.

-You can compile and install it like below:
+After installed OpenSSE's dependency - [OpenCV 3.0.0+](http://opencv.org/), You can compile and install it like below:

 ```sh
 mkdir release && cd release